 Why are there two 1099s for my ridesharing business?

-The rules for the issuance of forms 1099-K and 1099-MISC are spelled out by the U.S. tax code.
+The rules for the issuance of forms 1099-K and 1099-NEC are spelled out by the U.S. tax code.
 Lyft provides both to be in full compliance with IRS rules.

 Do I send my 1099s to the government along with my tax return?